 NYSID’s rooms at the 1760 Third Avenue Residence have successfully been managed by the organization Educational Housing Services (EHS) over many years.

 The Residence features rooms, each with its own bathroom; there is 24-hour security and concierge service.
 Each room is equipped with a refrigerator, microwave oven, and 26-inch DVD-equipped flat-screen TV.
 There is free cable, free local and national phone service, and free high-speed internet.
 Rooms come fully furnished and the facility has common rooms, quiet rooms, a fully equipped gym, a game room, a laundry room, and computer kiosks.

 The Library at the New York School of Interior Design is one of the only educational collections devoted to the practice and profession of Interior Design in the United States.
-A full-time librarian has been on staff at NYSID since 1964, and the library sits in its third space during that time.
-Both library services and collections have grown significantly over the years.
+Currently, the collection holds 15,000 volumes that include books on architecture, design, decorative arts, décor, art history, construction codes and standards and sustainable design.

 Counseling services include one-on-one tele-therapy appointments and workshops.

 NYSID’s uptown facility is nestled on a leafy Upper-East Side block within walking distance of institutions like the Metropolitan Museum of Art, Guggenheim Museum, and Frick Collection.
 Its conjoined 100-year old Renaissance and Colonial-Revival buildings house a hive of activity.
 Here, NYSID’s 500+ undergraduates take the majority of their classes.
 NYSID’s classrooms and MAC computer labs are outfitted with the latest computers and software (including AutoCAD, Maya, and Revit).
 Our Lighting Lab provides the perfect blend of technology and texture, where students manipulate light sources on everything from wood grain to stainless steel.